kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/about.md

 ## ExtProc server considerations

-The extProc server is a gRPC interface that must be able to respond to events in the lifecycle of an HTTP request.
-When the extProc filter is enabled in Gloo Edge and a request or response is received on the gateway, the filter communicates with the extProc server by using bidirectional gRPC streams.
+The ExtProc server is a gRPC interface that must be able to respond to events in the lifecycle of an HTTP request.
+When the ExtProc filter is enabled in Gloo Edge and a request or response is received on the gateway, the filter communicates with the ExtProc server by using bidirectional gRPC streams.

-To implement your own extProc server, make sure that you follow [Envoy's technical specification for an external processor](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_proc/v3/ext_proc.proto#extensions-filters-http-ext-proc-v3-externalprocessor).
-You can also follow the [Header manipulation example]({{% versioned_link_path fromRoot="/guides/traffic_management/extproc/header-manipulation/" %}}) to try out extProc in Gloo Edge with a sample extProc server.
+To implement your own ExtProc server, make sure that you follow [Envoy's technical specification for an external processor](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_proc/v3/ext_proc.proto#extensions-filters-http-ext-proc-v3-externalprocessor).
+You can also follow the [Header manipulation example]({{% versioned_link_path fromRoot="/guides/traffic_management/extproc/header-manipulation/" %}}) to try out ExtProc in Gloo Edge with a sample ExtProc server.

-## Enable extProc in Gloo Edge
+## Enable ExtProc in Gloo Edge

-You can enable extProc for all requests and responses that the gateway processes by using the [Settings]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/" %}}) custom resource.
-Alternatively, you can enable extProc for a specific gateway listener, virtual host, or route.
+You can enable ExtProc for all requests and responses that the gateway processes by using the [Settings]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/" %}}) custom resource.
+Alternatively, you can enable ExtProc for a specific gateway listener, virtual host, or route.

 Example configuration to add to the `default` Settings resource: